-The valuation of level 3 instruments included investment in WMPs issued by banks and financial institutions and investments in TechStar's Class B Shares and Promoter Warrants.
+The valuation of level 3 instruments included investment in WMPs issued by banks, wealth management companies and securities firms, investments in TechStar's Class B Shares and Promoter Warrants and investments in Zhida Fund.

-All the WMPs will mature within one year with variable return rates indexed to the performance of underlying assets.
+The WMPs held by the Group mainly will mature within one year with variable return rates indexed to the performance of underlying assets.
 The fair values were determined based on cash flow discounted assuming the expected return will be obtained upon maturity.
 The following table summarizes the quantitative information about the significant unobservable inputs used in recurring level 3 fair value measurements of WMPs: